mkobuolys/flutter-design-patterns/assets/markdown/abstract-factory.md

 ![Abstract Factory Implementation Class Diagram](resource:assets/images/abstract_factory/abstract_factory_implementation.png)

-_IWidgetsFactory_ is an abstract interface class which is used for all the specific widget factories:
+_IWidgetsFactory_ defines a common interface for all the specific widget factories:

-- _getTitle()_ - an abstract method which returns the title of the factory.
+- _getTitle()_ - returns the title of the factory.
 Used in the UI;
-- _createActivityIndicator()_ - an abstract method which returns the specific implementation (UI component/widget) of the activity (process) indicator implementing the _IActivityIndicator_ interface;
+- _createActivityIndicator()_ - returns the specific implementation (UI component/widget) of the activity (process) indicator implementing the _IActivityIndicator_ interface;
-- _createSlider()_ - an abstract method which returns the specific implementation (UI component/widget) of the slider implementing the _ISlider_ interface;
+- _createSlider()_ - returns the specific implementation (UI component/widget) of the slider implementing the _ISlider_ interface;
-- _createSwitch()_ - an abstract method which returns the specific implementation (UI component/widget) of the switch button implementing the _ISwitch_ interface.
+- _createSwitch()_ - returns the specific implementation (UI component/widget) of the switch button implementing the _ISwitch_ interface.

-_MaterialWidgetsFactory_ and _CupertinoWidgetsFactory_ are concrete classes which implement the _IWidgetsFactory_ class and its methods. _MaterialWidgetsFactory_ creates Material style components (widgets) while the _CupertinoWidgetsFactory_ creates Cupertino style widgets.
+_MaterialWidgetsFactory_ and _CupertinoWidgetsFactory_ are concrete implementations of the _IWidgetsFactory_ interface. _MaterialWidgetsFactory_ creates Material style components (widgets) while the _CupertinoWidgetsFactory_ creates Cupertino style widgets.

-_IActivityIndicator_, _ISlider_ and _ISwitch_ are abstract interface classes which define the _render()_ method for each component.
+_IActivityIndicator_, _ISlider_ and _ISwitch_ are interfaces that define the _render()_ method for each component.
 These classes are implemented by both - Material and Cupertino - widgets.

 _AndroidActivityIndicator_, _AndroidSlider_ and _AndroidSwitch_ are concrete implementations of the Material widgets implementing the _render()_ method of corresponding interfaces.